Gastroenterology Associates of New Jersey

 What are the symptoms of liver disease?

 The onset of liver disease is usually gradual when causes such as repetitive abuse of medication and alcohol take time to have an effect.
-When symptoms become more prevalent and if jaundice (yellowing of the skin) sets in, patients should seek out a healthcare professional.
+When symptoms become more prevalent and if jaundice (yellowing of the skin) sets in, patients should seek out a health care professional.
 The most common symptoms of liver disease include:

 • Jaundice